aplumley12/Introduction-to-C-Plus-Plus/README.md

 # About the Programming Language Project
 This Programing Language Project (PLP) is part of the CS 330 curriculum as taught by Simmons University's Complete Degree Program.
-For this project, I will provide public, in-depth tutorials on how to read and write code written in C++.
-All information sourced textbooks and online repositories will be cited and updated on this page.
+For this project, I will provide public, in-depth tutorials on how to read and write code in C++.
+All information sourced from textbooks and online repositories will be cited and updated on this page.

 #### Works Cited

+“Functions in C++ .”
+GeeksforGeeks, 16 Mar.
+2023, www.geeksforgeeks.org/functions-in-cpp/?ref=gcse.

+Gautam, Sanghpriya.
+“C++ Do/While Loop.”
+GeeksforGeeks, 25 Oct.
+2022, www.geeksforgeeks.org/cpp-do-while-loop/.

+Lenka, Chinmoy.
+“C++ For Loop.”
+GeeksforGeeks, 9 Jan.
+2023, www.geeksforgeeks.org/cpp-for-loop/?ref=gcse.

+Lenka, Chinmoy.
+“C++ While Loop.”
+GeeksforGeeks, 25 Oct.
+2022, www.geeksforgeeks.org/cpp-while-loop/.

 Peet, Connor.
 "Using GCC with MinGW." *Visual Studio Code*, 13 May 2022,
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;code.visualstudio.com/docs/cpp/config-mingw.